SkanderSoltani/Retinal-Pathology-Classifier/README.md

 # Retinal-Pathology-Classifier
 Retinal Pathology Classification

-## Data for this assignment is taken from a Kaggle contest: https://www.kaggle.com/c/vietai-advance-course-retinal-disease-detection/overview
+## Data for this work is taken from a Kaggle contest: https://www.kaggle.com/c/vietai-advance-course-retinal-disease-detection/overview
 Explanation of the data set:

 The training data set contains 3435 retinal images that represent multiple pathological disorders.
 The patholgy classes and corresponding labels are: included in 'train.csv' file and each image can have more than one class category (multiple pathologies).
 The labels for each image are